SpecFlowOSS/SpecFlow/docs/Guides/externaldata.md

 - `@DataFormat:format` - This tag only needs to be used if the format cannot be identified from the file extension.

-- `@DataSet:data-set-name` - This tag is applicable to *Excel files only*.
-It is used to select the worksheet of the Excel file you wish to use.
+- `@DataSet:data-set-name` - This tag is applicable to *Excel and Json files only*.
+For Excel it is used to select the worksheet of the Excel file you wish to use.
 By **default**, the first worksheet in an Excel file is targeted.
+For Json it is used to select the object array you wish to use.
+By **default**, the first object array in a Json file is targeted.

 - `@DataField:name-in-feature-file=name-in-source-file` - This tag can be used to "rename" columns of the external data source.